Basic facts about muscles

 Did you know you have more than 600 muscles in your body?
 These muscles help you move, lift things, pump blood through your body, and even help you breathe.

 When you think about your muscles, you probably think most about the ones you can control.
 These are your voluntary (VOL-uhn-ter-ee) muscles, which means you can control their movements.
-They are also called skeletal (SKEL-i-tl) muscles, because they attach to your bones and work together with your bones to help you walk, run, pick up things, play an instrument, throw a baseball, kick a soccer ball, push a lawnmower, or ride a bicycle.
+They are also called skeletal (SKEL-i-tl) muscles, because they attach to your bones and work together with your bones to help you walk, run, play an instrument, or cook a meal.
 The muscles of your mouth and throat even help you talk!

 Keeping your muscles healthy will help you to be able to walk, run, jump, lift things, play sports, and do all the other things you love to do.
 Exercising, getting enough rest, and eating a balanced diet will help to keep your muscles healthy for life.